Aman9026/100DaysOfMachineLearning/README.md

 * Statsmodels: *built on top of numpy and scipy, which integrates with pandas, SM provides good summaries*

-* Scikit-learn or sklearn: *used ML library for image*
+* Scikit-learn or sklearn: *used ML library for below example*

 ## How to Save and Load ML Models: